Skip navigation

 All matriculated students will receive access around mid-May to an online course in Canvas that will provide tutorials, lessons, problem sets and quizzes to assist you in this preparation.
 All incoming students are required to take the Pre-Calculus course and quiz by August 1.
 Students who do not fare well in the online Pre-Calculus quiz are required to attend Prof. Meucci's math review during pre-term.

-Yes, if you started in January, you are welcome to attend Pre-Term.
+Yes, if you started in January, you are welcome to attend Pre-term.

-Pre-Term courses are considered equivalent to the courses offered during the regular academic year.
-Pre-Term Statistics entails the same number of class hours as during the regular academic year.
+Pre-term courses are considered equivalent to the courses offered during the regular academic year.
+Pre-term Statistics entails the same number of class hours as during the regular academic year.
 However, Pre-Term courses are more compressed with less time to study and to do problem sets in between class sessions.

-No. Due to overlapping dates you can participate in either Washington DC or SAIS Europe Pre-Term.
+No. Due to overlapping dates you can participate in either Washington DC or SAIS Europe Pre-term.

 Questions?